Tailor-made Tour 15 days from £3745 per person

 Pingyao’s Ming walls retain their original barbican gates and watchtowers, and these provide great vantage points from which to enjoy views over the town’s time-warp roofscape of red-tiled, upswept eaves.
 Several villages in the surrounding countryside also preserve splendid 18th and 19th century courtyard residences that are open to visitors, and well worth a look.

-Your TransIndus guide will meet you off your train and escort you to your hotel.
-Later, visit the Terracotta Army, returning in the afternoon for a tour of the 16th century Ming ramparts and Muslim (Hui) Quarter.
+This morning visit the Terracotta Army, returning in the afternoon for a tour of the 16th century Ming ramparts and Muslim (Hui) Quarter.

 Until you set eyes on the legion of 8,000 soldiers, horses and chariots buried in three huge pits outside Xi'an, it’s hard to comprehend the scale of the Terracotta Army.
 The complex is, however, only one part of a much larger ensemble set out in the 2nd century BC that includes the unexcavated tomb of Qin Shi Huang, China’s first emperor.
 In the afternoon, you’ll have time for a round of the city’s ramparts by bicycle, and to scale the ancient Goose Pagoda, before exploring the Muslim (Hui) quarter, with its wonderful mosque.
 Culinary legacies of the ancient Silk Road are to be found amid tasty snacks served by the terrace kitchens along Beiyuanmen, the district’s main drag.